 Vicmap Position – Survey Control

-Vicmap Position is mapped to the Geocentric Datum of Australia (GDA) and the Australian Height Datum (AHD).
-Data is held in geographic latitude and longitude computed in terms of the GDA at both epoch 01 January 1994 (GDA94).
-The dataset also contains GDA2020 coordinate information.
+Vicmap Position is mapped to the Geocentric Datum of Australia 1994 (GDA94), Geocentric Datum of Australia 2020 (GDA2020) and the Australian Height Datum (AHD).
+Data is held in geographic latitude and longitude coordinates.

 Vicmap Position – GPSnet

 Vicmap Position – GPSnet has been outputting GDA2020 coordinates since 9th February 2019 for all network and single base mount points.
 All Rinex data from that date onward is stored in GDA2020 and all data prior to this date is stored in GDA94.
-GPSnet publishes the current coordinates for each of our CORS on our website in both GDA2020 and GDA94 for quick reference.
+GPSnet publishes the current coordinates for each Victorian CORS the GPSnet website in both GDA2020 and GDA94 for quick reference.

 The temporal reference system for Vicmap is the Gregorian calendar.